nicobailon/mcp-gemini-server/README.md

 ### Required:
 - `GOOGLE_GEMINI_API_KEY`: Your Google Gemini API key (required)

+### Required for Production (unless NODE_ENV=test):
+- `MCP_SERVER_HOST`: Server host address (e.g., "localhost")
+- `MCP_SERVER_PORT`: Port for network transports (e.g., "8080")
+- `MCP_CONNECTION_TOKEN`: A strong, unique shared secret token that clients must provide when connecting to this server.
+This is NOT provided by Google or any external service - you must generate it yourself using a cryptographically secure method.
+See the installation instructions (step 4) for generation methods.
+This token must be identical on both the server and all connecting clients.

 ### Optional - Gemini API Configuration:
 - `GOOGLE_GEMINI_MODEL`: Default model to use (e.g., `gemini-1.5-pro-latest`, `gemini-1.5-flash-latest`)
 - `GOOGLE_GEMINI_DEFAULT_THINKING_BUDGET`: Default thinking budget in tokens (0-24576) for controlling model reasoning